 Patients with kidney or liver issues should exercise caution and consult their doctor before starting any form of Metformin.

 In short, liquid Metformin is neither a miracle cure nor a hidden danger.
-It’s a practical alternative to tablets with the same benefits and risks.
+It is a practical alternative to tablets with the same benefits and risks.
+So, do not forget to include a tried and tested blood sugar support supplement to get the best possible benefits.

 As with any diabetes treatment, the key is proper monitoring and consultation with healthcare professionals to ensure it’s the right choice for each individual’s unique situation.